 This takes place in a community-based environment with 24-hour care and structured daily sessions of therapy and other activity.
 By taking you away from your usual routine, with all of its challenges and triggers, our inpatient treatment allows you to change your habits for the better.

-The support you receive, from both our clinical team and your peers, will improve your self-esteem and confidence so that you can move forward with a happier future.
+The support you receive, from both our clinical team and your peers, will improve your self-esteem and confidence so you can move forward with a happier future.
 This is helped in part by regular group therapy sessions.
-Collaborative activities also help you get used to managing responsibilities, such as cooking and cleaning.
+Collaborative activities also help you get used to managing responsibilities and working with other people.
 This is important for helping with the symptoms of histrionic personality disorder, as it allows you to function more capably in group settings.

 Outpatient treatment and day care

-This allows you to fit treatment around your current commitments, with outpatient therapy delivered in weekly hour-long appointments at a time convenient for you.
-If you don’t live close to one of our wellbeing centres, or would rather avoid this option, online therapy offers the same high-quality outpatient treatment over video, connecting you with our experienced therapists from the comfort of your home.
+Outpatient treatment options allow you to fit treatment around your current commitments.
+Outpatient therapy is typically delivered in weekly hour-long sessions at one of our wellbeing centres.
+If you don’t live close to one of our wellbeing centres, or are unable to travel, online therapy offers the same high quality outpatient treatment, connecting you with our experienced therapists from the comfort of your home.